mathiaskerr/Miller/ReadMe.md

 </div>

 4. Log New Violation Screen:
-The log violation screen should include the following elements:
 - Large camera styled button that will take user straight to camera.
 Alternatively a button to use a picture from the device.
 - A form to log a new violation, including the following fields:
   - Date and time of violation (automatically generated initially but manual if needed.
 Use cameras date stamp?)